Prices in US Dollars

 Day 1: Edinburgh to Inverness

-We leave our capital city and head north to the Highlands!
-First we pass the mighty Forth Bridge and make a stop at the quaint old town of St. Andrews where the game of golf was invented.
-Then, it’s off to the mountains through Perthshire and past the Cairngorms National Park.
-Time to sample a wee dram of Scotland’s favourite national drink at a Highland whisky distillery and see how this fine drop is made before we arrive at Inverness, Capital of the Highlands and our home for the night.
+Departs 8.15am.
+We leave our capital city, past the mighty Forth Bridge, on to the Fife coast and the university town of St. Andrews where golf was invented and Kate and Wills first met.
+Then we head north to the mountains and into the Cairngorms National Park.
+Time to sample a wee dram of Scotland’s favourite national drink at a Highland whisky distillery and see how this fine drop is made.
+Inverness, the capital of the Highlands is our home for the night.

 Day 2: Inverness to Orkney

-We continue our journey north passing over the Moray Firth home to bottlenose dolphins and minke whales and on to the tip of the British mainland, John O'Groats.
-We board the ferry to sail over the Pentland Firth to the Orkney Islands, home to more archaeological ruins in one area than anywhere else in Europe.
-We visit the Tomb of the Eagles, a Stone Age chamber that was filled with thousands of human bones and the remains of sea eagles many millennia ago.
+We continue our journey north passing the Moray Firth, home to bottlenose dolphins and minke whales and on to the tip of the British mainland, John O'Groats.
+We board the ferry to sail over the Pentland Firth to Orkney with more archaeological ruins in one area than anywhere else in Europe.
+We visit the local gem, Tomb of the Eagles, a Stone Age chamber filled with thousands of human bones and the remains of sea eagles from many millennia ago.

 Day 3: Orkney